Jekaprio/Notes/README.md

 ## Usage

-1. Launch the **Notes App**.
+1. Launch the **Notes**.
-2. Create a new note by clicking the "New Note" button.
+2. Select the category in which you want to create a note
-3. Enter a title and content for your note.
+3. Print the note
-4. Save the note by clicking the "Save" button.
+4. Save the note by clicking the "Save Notes" button.
-5. Organize or search for notes using the app's features.
+5. Search for notes using the app's features.

 ## Contributing